Wednesday, 18 January 2012

 Another point which is frequently made relates to the fact that Josephus never mentions the alleged slaughter of the Bethlehem infants, despite the fact that Josephus frequently records Herod's misdemeanors.
 It is argued that, if this incident had taken place, surely Josephus and other historians of the day would not have missed it.
 This objection loses much of its potency, however, when you consider that the town of Bethlehem was actually very small and peripheral.
 The tally of slaughtered infants was probably half-a-dozen to a dozen.

 But are there any positive circumstantial lines of evidence for the historicity of the Nativity accounts?
-I submit that there is a few.
-Let's briefly examine them.
+I submit that there are a few.
+Let’s briefly examine them.

 Matthew's mention of Archelaus